How to Fix ‘POST’ DRAM Light on Any Motherboard

 • To fix POST errors, test each component one by one.
 Memory issues might be due to other parts like the power supply.
 If you're stuck, contact your PC vendor for help and possible warranty support.

-If the DRAM light (Q-LED) on your motherboard remains lit or flashes, this indicates an issue with your RAM.
+If the DRAM light (Q-LED) on your motherboard remains lit or flashes, it indicates an issue with your RAM.
 There can be numerous causes for this error, such as poorly seated memory, incompatible memory modules, or even faulty RAM.
-Let’s go over these case by case:
+Let’s go over these cases one by one:

 1) Reseat Your Memory

-If you’ve just built your PC, it can be possible that your RAM isn’t in proper contact with the motherboard.
-To fix this issue, we can attempt to reseat the RAM sticks, which simply means to insert and reinsert the memory properly.
+If you’ve just built your PC, it’s possible that your RAM isn’t in proper contact with the motherboard.
+To fix this issue, attempt to reseat the RAM sticks, which simply means to remove and then properly insert the memory again.

 3. Disengage the memory retaining mechanism, generally in the form of small clips next to the RAM modules as shown.